 Q. I am an author submitting a revised manuscript.
 Should I resubmit my paper in the JMS or resubmit in EM?

-A. If your paper was originally submitted prior to July 26th, please resubmit your manuscript to the ‘old’ system (JMS) until August 2nd.
-On August 2nd we will start to migrate the ‘in process’ manuscripts into the new system (any ms which has already had a first decision made).
-We anticipate this migration to last until August 6th.
-Therefore, we would advise that you hold off on submitting any revised manuscripts between these dates.
+A. If your paper was originally submitted prior to September 22nd, please resubmit your manuscript to the ‘old’ system (JMS).
+In the coming weeks we will start to migrate the ‘in process’ manuscripts into the new system (any ms which has already had a first decision made).
 You will receive an email notification letting you know when your record has been transferred to the ‘new’ system.

-Q. I am an Academic Editor who is asking for a revision on a manuscript in the JMS?
-Will the revision be resubmitted in the JMS or EM?
+Q. I am an Editor who is anticipating a revision on a manuscript in the JMS: will the revision be resubmitted in the JMS or EM?

 A. If you are handling a manuscript in the ‘old’ system then you will render your decision in the ‘old’ system.
-Provided the revision is submitted after August 2nd, then that revision will be submitted (by the authors) into the ‘new’ system and you will be asked to consider the revision in that system going forwards.
-You will receive emailed invitations to the new record.
+You will be notified if the revision you are handling has been moved into the ‘new’ system, and at that time you will be asked to consider the revision in that system going forwards.

-Q. I am a PLoS ONE AE or SE who needs help understanding the new system where can I find instructions?
+Q. I am a PLoS Pathogens Editor who needs help understanding the new system: where can I find instructions?

-A. Please contact PLoS ONE (firstname.lastname@example.org) directly and we will be able to supply you training documents.
+A. Please contact PLoS Pathogens (firstname.lastname@example.org) directly and we will be able to supply you with training documents.